 What is a Mortgagee in Possession?

-A Mortgagee in Possession, in Australia, refers to a situation where the lender, typically a bank or financial institution, takes possession of the property or collateral due to the borrower's inability to meet their mortgage repayments.
+A Mortgagee in Possession, in Australia, refers to a situation where the lender, typically a bank, financial institution or private financer, takes possession of the property or collateral due to the borrower's inability to meet their mortgage repayment commitments.
 Essentially, it signifies the repossession of the property by the lender because the borrower has defaulted on their mortgage obligations, often by missing multiple payments over an extended period.
 This process is initiated to recover the outstanding debt owed by the borrower.

-Then the lender decides to initiate repossession orders, it usually means the lender does not believe you will be able to resolve the situation.
-That means you might have a debt so high that you are unable to recover without selling the property or any other collaterals.
+Then the lender decides to initiate repossession orders, it usually means the lender does not believe the borrower will be able to resolve the situation.
+That also means the borrower might have a debt so high that the lender are unable to recover without selling the property or any other collaterals.
+Or it can also means the lender and borrower are unable to work collaboratively to avoid a repossession.

 What is the Property Repossession Process in Australia?